-Rob Waller will give an online talk about the Summer School on 7 April at 3pm UK time.
-He'll show how it works, how it integrates (only useful) theory with practice, and what kind of people attend.
-If you're thinking about coming, register for this event to find out more and sample the atmosphere and approach.
+Rob Waller gave a talk as part of the IIID Conversations series.
+He'll discussed how it works, how it integrates (only useful) theory with practice, and what kind of people attend.
+If you're thinking about coming, have a look at the recording to find out more and sample the atmosphere and approach.

 The IIID (International Institute for Information Design) is starting a new series of online conversations called, as you might expect...
 IIID Conversations.
 Each one focuses on an information designer who will share their work and ideas.
 Then they are interviewed, leading to a general discussion.